jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 >You're probably getting tired of hearing me saying this, but Core Image is yet another super-fast and super-powerful framework from Apple.
 It does only one thing, which is to apply filters to images that manipulate them in various ways.
 >
->One downside to Core Image is it's not very guessable, so you need to know what you're doing otherwise you'll waste a lot of time.
-It's also not able to rely on large parts of Swift's type safety, so you need to be careful when using it because the compiler won't help you as much as you're used to.
+>One downside to Core Image is **it's not very guessable**, so you need to know what you're doing otherwise you'll waste a lot of time.
+It's also not able to rely on large parts of Swift's type safety, _so you need to be careful when using it because the compiler won't help you as much as you're used to._

->
+:warning: Eeek, lots of warnings before I even touch it.
+I'll be careful.

 >To get started, import CoreImage by adding this line near the top of ViewController.swift:

 ```swift
 import CoreImage
 ```

+:white_check_mark:

 >We need to add two more properties to our class, so put these underneath the `currentImage` property: